Parveen Babi: Honours and tributes

 Mahesh Bhatt wrote and directed the movie Arth, released in 1982, it is supposedly a semi-autobiographical film about his relationship with Babi.
 Smita Patil's role Kavita in the film, was inspired by Babi.
 Bhatt also wrote and produced the movie Woh Lamhe, released in 2006 it was directed by his nephew Mohit Suri, it was based on his recollection and interpretation of his relationship with Babi and without any inputs from her.
 The role of Sana Azim, was inspired by her and was portrayed by Kangana Ranaut.

 Fellow actress Zeenat Aman said, "Parveen was gorgeous, glamorous and talented.
 Back in the '70s, we wore our hair in a similar manner and enjoyed Western fashion.
 After her death, I often ruminated on how she was remembered.
 Parveen was much more than who she dated or what she said when she was unwell.
 I feel she never truly got the chance to say her piece."
 Designer Manish Malhotra said, "Parveen Babi brought minimalism into fashion.
 She was always impeccable, not overdoing it even once."
 Malhotra also added her in his "Five super stylish heroines of the seventies" list.
 In 2006, the 37th International Film Festival of India honoured Babi by screening her films.
-In 2020, Karishma Upadhyay wrote an biography about her named: "Parveen Babi: A Life".
+In 2020, Karishma Upadhyay wrote a biography about her named: "Parveen Babi: A Life".